munificent/craftinginterpreters/book/types-of-values.md

-Since we're not just designing this language but building it ourselves, when answering these two questions we also have to keep in mind the implementer's eternal goal: how do we do it *efficiently?*
+Since we're not just designing this language but building it ourselves, when answering these two questions we also have to keep in mind the implementer's eternal quest: to do it *efficiently*.

 Language hackers over the years have come up with a variety of clever ways to pack the above information into as few bits as possible.
 For now, we'll start